BhallaLab/moose-core/Docs/user/GUI/index.rst

 Gui documentation for MOOSE
 ============================

-MOOSE is multiscale: It can do all these calculations together.
+MOOSE is the Multiscale Object-Oriented Simulation Environment.
+It can do all these calculations together.
 One of its major uses is to make biologically detailed models that combine electrical and chemical signaling.
+This document describes the salient features of the GUI and Kinetickit of MOOSE

 Contents: